 Virginia Truck Idling Law

 Virginia's air rule (9VAC5-40-5670) holds commercial vehicles to 3 minutes while parked in commercial or residential urban areas, but diesel trucks get up to 10 minutes to avoid restart problems.
 It applies in urban areas, not in the countryside.
-The maximum civil penalty is high on paper (up to $25,000), but routine enforcement is uncommon.
+The maximum civil penalty is high on paper — up to $32,500 per violation, each day a separate offense (Va.
+Code 10.1-1316(B)) — but routine enforcement is uncommon.
+Fairfax County runs a stricter 3-minute limit for any mobile source with no diesel allowance.

 Some figures on this page are flagged medium confidence.
 The limit and source are solid, but a specific fine or local detail should be confirmed with the state agency before you rely on it.